 Communication channels are tools that businesses use to communicate and create a relationship with their customers.
 These channels boost relationship marketing, enhance the experience between the customer and the company, generate recognition for the company, and influence sales.

-In this article, we will discuss the 14 top communication channels you need for your business:
+In this article, we will discuss the 14 top customer contact channels you need for your business:

 - Voice call